De Rode Ridder: Galaxa, Fee van het Licht (Galaxa, Faerie of Light)

 Another important, recurring character, is Galaxa.
 She is the polar opposite of Bahaal, and an extremely powerful, good faerie (although it's often been hinted that she is an angel or even a goddess).
 She has saved Johan's life more than once and is generally considered to be the big good of the series, however due to Bahaal's actions, the time she can spend on earth is rather limited.
 Galaxa has a wide array of magical powers, including teleportation, shapeshifting, pyrokinesis, aerokinesis and many more.
 When it comes to a confrontation with Bahaal, she nearly always wins.
 In one issue, she even does away with him by summoning Satan himself.
 Her looks were inspired by Austrian actress Senta Berger.

-Parodies
+Honours

 A camp parody of the Red Knight, the Pink Knight, appeared in the Flemish TV comedy series Buiten De Zone.

 Cartoonist Jeroom drew a parody of "De Rode Ridder" called "Ridder Bauknecht".

+A statue in Middelkerke, Belgium was erected in 2010.

+Albums

+Numbers 1–43 are by Willy Vandersteen.
+Numbers 44-206 by Karel Biddeloo.
+Numbers 207-249 are by Claus Scholz.
+And Fabio Bono started the series from number 250.
+Years stated are for their initial album release.